by Jerry Schimmel

 Photo: San Francisco History Center, SF Public Library

-By the 1950s, the ring road was built around the hill.
+By the mid-1930s, the ring road was built around the hill.
+This photo was probably taken sometime between 1938 and 1947.
 At top, left of center, is a large PG&E gas storage tank, and just below it a small building with a large chimney, which was the failed trash incinerator.

 Photo: San Francisco Planning Commission